TUMT2022/LDIMBenchmark/README.md

 Leakage Detection and Isolation Methods Benchmark

-> Instead of collecting all the different dataset to benchmark different methods on.
-We wanted to create a Benchmarking Tool which makes it easy to reproduce the results of the different methods locally on your own dataset.
+> Instead of collecting all the different datasets to benchmark different methods we wanted to create a Benchmarking Framework which makes it easy to reproduce the results of the different methods locally on your own dataset.

-It provides a close to real-world conditions environment and forces researchers to provide a reproducible method implementation, which is supposed to run automated on any input dataset, thus hindering custom solutions which work well in one specific case.
+It provides a close-to real-world conditions environment and forces researchers to provide a reproducible method implementation, which must run automated on any input dataset, thus hindering custom solutions that work well in only one specific case.

 ## Usage